 https://developers.google.com/maps/documentation/business/ and a tutorial video can be found under Advanced Topics: Google MAP API or in the SLP documentation video playlist.

-The Enterprise API with Google is an option, however it is costly.
+The Enterprise API with Google is an option, however it is very costly.
 This is not going to be an option for most plugin users.
-A 1-year pre-paid annual license from Google is about 350 times more expensive than the Pro Pack.
+A 1-year pre-paid annual license from Google is about 350 times more expensive than the any of our add-ons.
 Your least costly alternative is to get your site on a dedicated server with a static (and thus unique to your site) IP address.
-At $300/month (or less) this will be a less expensive option.
-Most sites will not need to run more than 2,500 geocode requests/day or serve 25,000 map views/day.
-If you do, you need Google’s Business Class API and you probably can afford the license.
+Another option is to choose one of the plans under MySLP.com At $35 to $99 a month (depending on how many locations and functionality you need this will be a less expensive option.